Kingdom of Galicia and Lodomeria: Political Districts (1867–1918)

-The Kingdom was split into numerous counties (powiats) which in 1914 were about 75.
-Besides Lviv (Lwów in Polish) being the capital of the Kingdom, Kraków was considered as the unofficial capital of the western part of Galicia and the second most important city in the region.
+In 1867 the Kingdom was once again split into numerous political districts (Bezirkshauptmannschaften), called powiaty (counties) in Polish, of which there were originally 74.
+In 1914 they numbered 82.
+Besides Lwów (Lviv in Ukrainian) being the capital of the Kingdom, Kraków was considered as the unofficial capital of the western part of Galicia and the second most important city in the region.